Opportunity for Students to Present Their Research

 The Chemical Engineering Graduate Student Association (ChEGSA) at Carnegie Mellon University holds an annual research symposium.
 It provides graduate students the opportunity to present their research to a diverse audience, fostering appreciation and awareness for the complexity of work being carried out within the field.
 The event also cultivates extensive ties and partnerships between the department and industry.
 Industrial guests have an opportunity to meet and interact with our graduate students outside of a formal recruiting context.
 This is consistently an attractive feature for both graduate students and industrial participants.

-The Annual ChEGSA Symposium features graduate-student presentations that highlight research being carried out in the chemical engineering department in a variety of interdisciplinary areas.
+The annual ChEGSA Symposium features graduate student presentations that highlight research being carried out in the chemical engineering department across a variety of interdisciplinary areas.
 These include biomedical engineering, computer-aided design and optimization, environmental engineering, solid-state materials, and colloids, polymers, and surface science.
-Included in the two-day program, along with the student talks and keynote address, is a poster session, and a luncheon for industrial guests, student presenters, faculty, and staff.
-At the conclusion of the Symposium, three awards will be given to the best student presenters, as well as two honorable mentions, all of which will be determined by faculty and industrial representatives serving as judges.
-In addition, there will be an award for the best student poster.
+Included in the two-day program, along with the student presentations and keynote addresses, is a poster session, and a luncheon for industrial sponsors, student presenters, faculty, and staff.
+At the conclusion of the Symposium, three awards are given to the best student presenters, as well as two honorable mentions.
+All awards are determined by faculty and industrial representatives serving as judges.
+In addition, there is an award for the best student poster.

 A Key Part of the CMU Chemical Engineering Experience